 What is the best time to visit Italy?

 The best time to visit Italy is between the months of April and June.
 In fact, these months are considered the peak season for visiting this beautiful country.
+If you are planning to visit this impeccable destination, then you should visit around the summer months.

 Can I take a flight to Israel and enter Europe by road?